 You'll be based within the Medical and Industrial Biotechnology research group where you’ll work with researchers who collaborate with the Centre for Sustainable Technologies, Centre for Nanoscience and Nanotechnology and the Centre for Therapeutic Innovation.

 You'll undertake two research projects; a group project based in the lab and a lab-based or non-lab based project, working with a researcher in the department.
+These projects will give you extensive research experience, helping you stand out when applying for jobs or a PhD.
 Examples of projects include:

 - Structural biology of proteins involved in normal and disease processes